Title IV Authorization

-One of the requirements that we must follow concerns how we can use your financial aid as it relates to your bill with MMA.
+One of the requirements that we must follow concerns how we can use your financial aid as it relates to your bill with Massachusetts Maritime Academy.
 In particular, we can only use your financial aid to pay for certain items on your bill, unless we have written permission from you to use it for other purposes.

 MMA must receive your written permission to use your financial aid for the following charges:

 - To carry any semester credit balance that remains on your account after your fall financial aid has been applied to pay for winter and/or spring charges; or to carry a spring credit balance on your account to pay for summer charges.